rune/rune/docs/docs/publishing/best-practices.md

 Players expect any level information to persist indefinitely, but iOS/Android may reset the cache and clear this information.
 We're working on a way to make saving data more robust and sync it across devices, but until then please avoid saving data.

-### Avoid Progress Bars and Calling `Rune.init()` Prematurely
+### Avoid Progress Bars and Calling `Rune.initClient()` Prematurely

 Rune shows an animation while your game is loading.
 It can be confusing if there's another progress bar in your game itself.
-To avoid this, wait with calling Rune.init() until your game has fully completed loading.
+To avoid this, wait with calling `Rune.initClient()` until your game has fully completed loading.

 ### Gameplay Should not be Affected by Screen Size